thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/IntegrationDataSet.jpg">

 * Use type `SAP Table`
-* Use your previously created Linked Service
+* Use your previously created Linked Service for the SAP System (Table connector)
 * Use `ZBD_ISALESDOC_E` as table
 * Use `Preview Data` to check if the data can be retrieved

 <img src="images/synapsews/S4DSalesOrderHeadersDS.jpg">

 ## Create a Linked Service to the Synapse SQL Pool
+* this will represent the target/sink of the pipeline
 * Switch to the `Manage` view
 * Create a new Linked Service of type `Azure Synapse Analytics`
 <img src="images/synapsews/AzureSynapseAnalytics.jpg" height=150>
 <img src="images/synapsews/LS_SQLPool.jpg" height=800>
+>Note: Since this linked service represents is the Synapse SQL pool, it will be re-used in the `SalesOrderItems`and `Payments` pipeline.

 * Switch to the `Data`View